Banana Scones with Peanut Butter Glaze

 Step 3

 Form the dough into a disk that is about 7-inches in diameter.
 Place it on a baking sheet with parchment paper.
 Cut it into 6 triangle pieces (like a pie!) and separate them.
-Brush the tops of the scones with the heavy whipping cream.
 Place the baking sheet in the fridge to chill for at least 30 minutes.

 Sep 4